-A few weeks ago, Jonathan Sessions and I were walking through the streets of Ann Arbor, Michigan with a group of other professionals from the Columbia Chamber of Commerce’s yearly Leadership Visit when Jonathan looked up from his phone and said, “There’s a nest nearby.”
+A few weeks ago, I was walking through the streets of Ann Arbor, Michigan with a group of other professionals from the Columbia Chamber of Commerce’s yearly Leadership Visit when Jonathan looked up from his phone and said, “There’s a nest nearby.”
 We dashed across the street and snagged the last two Birds.

 Moments later, a college kid running late to work appeared looking for a quick ride.
 As we logged into our scooters, he ran off in search of another nest.
 We guided our Birds into the street, hit the throttle, and we were ﬂying.

 Well, maybe not ﬂying.
 After all, Bird scooters only go about 15 miles an hour, but in contrast to the slow pace of walking, it sure felt like it.

 Bird scooters ﬁrst appeared in southern California — where the company is based — but their recent nationwide roll-out was aimed at college towns and timed to coincide with the start of classes.

 The scooters are battery operated, app-driven, and cost $1 to unlock and about 15 cents a mile after that.
 They materialized overnight here in Columbia—downtown, on campus, and even on The Loop—all places with large student populations who are sure to be quick adopters.